bruno78/popular-movies-app-v2/README.md

 ## Project Summary

 Most of us can relate to kicking back on the couch and enjoying a movie with friends and family.
-In this project, you’ll build an app to allow users to discover the most popular movies playing.
+In this project, the app allows users to discover the most popular movies playing.

-You’ll build the complete functionality of this app in two stages which you will submit separately.
+## Pre-requisites

+* Android SDK v26
+* Android min SDK v15

+## Tools Used

+* Picasso
+* Room
+* LiveData
+* ViewModel
+* ButterKnife

 ## Instructions